isomerpages/tp-virtualcampus/_explore/be-entertained/national-day-celebration-2021.md

 Fun exercises, National Day Dance Video Remix and Lucky Draw awaits you!

- Sign up by scanning the QR code or clicking [here](https://forms.office.com/Pages/ResponsePage.aspx?id=8JupJXKOKkeuUK373w328a342mpfOnpPpjmgibpAV45UMVMxUlNNUUVKSFlZVTdTS0ZEWEhaMzJSVS4u&amp;qrcode=true)!
+ Sign up by scanning the QR code or [RSVP now](https://forms.office.com/Pages/ResponsePage.aspx?id=8JupJXKOKkeuUK373w328a342mpfOnpPpjmgibpAV45UMVMxUlNNUUVKSFlZVTdTS0ZEWEhaMzJSVS4u&amp;qrcode=true)!
 ![Virtual Workout](/images/BeEntertained-NDCTPSC.png)

 <h4>National Day Bingo Challenge by 9 August 2021, Monday -  TP Students' Union</h4>

 ![Bingo Challenge](/images/BeEntertained-NDCTPSU1.png)

 **Stand a chance to win Bistro Lab vouchers!**

 Here is how to participate:

 1. Head over to **[@tpsuonline](https://www.instagram.com/tpsuonline/)** on Instagram and repost the National Day Bingo Challenge after marking off the boxes that applies to you!
 (1 bingo = 1 entry)<br>

 2. Tag @tpsuonline in your story  (make sure that your account is not set as private)

 **For additional entries:**

 * Follow @tpsuonline on Instagram